// blog/calculators/

 Do I pay sales tax on services?

 The United States originally designed sales tax for physical goods.
-About half of states now tax at least some services — digital subscriptions, SaaS, and professional services vary widely by state.
+About half of states now tax at least some services, and digital subscriptions, SaaS, and professional services vary widely by state.
 Europe's VAT applies broadly to both goods and services, which is why service businesses in the EU must register for VAT once they exceed the relevant threshold.

 What is the difference between a resale certificate and a tax-exempt organization?

-A resale certificate (reseller permit) allows businesses purchasing goods for resale to buy without paying tax — they will collect tax when they sell to the end consumer.
-A tax-exempt organization (such as a 501(c)(3) nonprofit in the US) can purchase goods for its own use without paying tax.
+A resale certificate, or reseller permit, lets businesses buy goods for resale without paying tax, since they collect tax when they sell to the end consumer.
+A tax-exempt organization, such as a 501(c)(3) nonprofit in the US, can buy goods for its own use without paying tax.
 Both require documentation from the buyer and proper record-keeping by the seller.
 Accepting a fraudulent certificate shifts liability to the seller in most jurisdictions.